sam-hearst/tennis_preds/README.md

+### Brief Overview

+This project is aimed at building machine learning models to see just how well I can correctly predict tennis match outcomes on the ATP (men's) tour.
+If you would like to follow along with my work please go into the `notebooks/` directory, and then open the `main.ipynb` file.
+There you will find code and notations on how I build my models!

 # Project Overview

-This project is an aimed at building machine learning models to see just how well I can correctly predict tennis match outcomes on the ATP (men's) tour.
-If you would like to follow along with my work please go into the `notebooks/` directory, and then open the `main.ipynb` file.
-There you will find code and notations on how I build my models

 ## The Problem Area